 It isn’t IF you’ll receive a legal notice, but WHEN.
 Don’t risk your practice’s survival by not correctly responding to subpoenas and other legal notifications.

-Sign up for this upcoming attorney-led training to learn exactly how to respond to these requests to protect yourself and your practice.
+Sign up for this attorney-led training to learn exactly how to respond to these requests to protect yourself and your practice.

 Heidi has 20 years of experience in health care legal and compliance related issues.
 Her experience includes positions at a large hospital corporation, serving as a compliance officer for a sleep lab/DME company and a compliance director, chief privacy officer and interim chief compliance officer at a medical device manufacturer.